Managing a community is a 24/7 job.

-To ensure success, and to keep things running smoothly (and allow you to sleep), you may need to hire or work with teammates in various timezones, on other sides of the world, and from different cultures.
-Learn the dos and don’ts of working in a global, distributed group, while still feeling like you’re part of the same team, with the same goals and voice to the community.
+To ensure success and keep things running smoothly (and allow you to sleep), you may need to hire or work with teammates in various timezones, on other sides of the world, and from different cultures.
+In this talk, you’ll learn the do’s and don’t’s of working in a global, distributed team while still working towards shared goals and community vision.

-- Have an agenda
+- Have an agenda, and always take notes.

-- Run a few meetings throughout the day that are smaller and more intimate
+- Run a few meetings throughout the day that are smaller and more intimate.

 - Record meetings whenever possible.